bibendi/dip/README.md

 Docker Interaction Process

-Command line utility that gives the "native" interaction with applications configured with Docker Compose.
-It is for the local development only.
+A command-line utility that gives the "native" interaction with applications configured with Docker Compose.
+It is for local development only.
 In practice, it creates the feeling that you work without containers.

 <a href="https://evilmartians.com/?utm_source=dip">
 <img src="https://evilmartians.com/badges/sponsored-by-evil-martians.svg" alt="Sponsored by Evil Martians" width="236" height="54"></a>